 Aside from the ingenious marketing campaigns and odd sizing, how the shoe got its name is also amusing.
 Through crowdsourcing, the brand received over 300 name suggestions and the one that stood out the most was “Presto Magic.”
 A name very suitable for the shoe's seamless construction that -- "Presto!"-- fits like magic.

-Throughout the years, a variety of editions have been released for this shoe all while maintaining its iconic shape intact.
+Throughout the years, a variety of editions of the Nike Air Presto have been released all of which maintaining its iconic shape intact.
 The Nike Air Presto Essential is among the more recent models.
 Making a preview in December 2015, it dropped without warning in the year 2016.
 Tagged as “Essential,” this version is expected to stray away from unnecessary gimmicks and unusual materials.

 Nike Air Presto Essential Style